 5 Ways the Shipping Containers have Changed the World

 The shipping container has changed our world today significantly more than you may realize.
 From the original use of transporting cargo, to complete apartment building structures.
-Consider these 5 ways on how the shipping container has impacted our world and our living standards.
+Consider these 5 ways how the shipping container has impacted our world and our living standards.

 Cargo transportation is now designed to accommodate shipping containers.
 Ships, trucks, planes, trains are all constructed around the dimensions of the container.
 Infrastructure has been adapted exclusively to handle, load and transport huge volumes of modular cargo boxes.

 - Cranes Over Hard Labour